Loading...

 Pair with Fiber-Rich Vegetables

-Incorporate non-starchy vegetables like broccoli, spinach, or kale with your beef meal.
-These vegetables can help slow down the absorption of glucose.
+Include non-starchy vegetables like broccoli, spinach, or kale with your beef meal to slow down digestion and reduce glucose spikes.

 Add Healthy Fats